This article is for Lumo Play 4.0 or later. This is an experimental feature.

 1- Requirements

-You will need a paid version of Lumo Play to use this feature.
+You will need a paid LUMOplay subscription to use this feature.

 Camera seaming requires a more powerful computer than normal.
 An Intel i7 (or equivalent) CPU is recommended.
-Make sure the computer also has good airflow; processing the seamed camera can be taxing on the computer and we want to avoid possible heat damage.
+Make sure the computer also has good airflow to avoid possible heat damage.
 Fanless mini desktops are not recommended.

 In addition to the computer, you will need at least 2 Orbbec Astra and/or Intel RealSense D400-series cameras connected to your computer.
-The Microsoft Kinect cameras do not allow more than one device to be connected to a single computer, so they cannot be used with the camera seaming.
+Microsoft Kinect does not allow more than one device to be connected to a single computer, so they cannot be used with the camera seaming.

-Lumo Play's camera seaming system is currently in-testing, but can be enabled in the Preferences > Advanced screen:
+Camera seaming is enabled in the Preferences > Advanced:

-Once camera seaming has been enabled, as long as you are using a Lumo Play Pro license and have at least two supported devices connected to your computer, you should see "Seamed Depth Camera" as a new option when choosing your camera in the calibration system.
+Choose 'Calibrate' from LUMOplay's dropdown menu.
+As long as you have at least two supported devices connected to your computer, you will see "Seamed Depth Camera" as a new option when choosing your camera in the calibration system.

 Select "Seamed Depth Camera" and click "Next."